March 12, 2026 (1mo ago)

 Nginx's reload is graceful: it starts new worker processes with the updated config, and old worker processes finish their current requests before exiting.
 That's atomic routing and connection draining in one operation — but only for the Nginx layer.
 Your application containers still need their own draining logic.

 Here's a working blue-green deployment pipeline you can implement today on any single server.
-82% of container users now run Kubernetes in production (CNCF, 2025), but you don't need to be one of them.
+According to the CNCF annual survey, 82% of container users now run Kubernetes in production, but you don't need to be one of them.
 This approach uses Docker Compose, Nginx, and a 60-line bash script.

 Define two services — web-blue and web-green — so both can run simultaneously during the transition.